Forensic Similarity for Speech Deepfakes: Experimental Setup

 We trained the feature extractors for closed-set source tracing in a supervised manner.
 For each model, this required adjusting the number of outputs in the final fully connected layer, originally set to \num{2} for the detection task, to match the number of classes in our training dataset, corresponding to \num{41} generation algorithms.
 The networks were fed speech segments along with their associated class labels $y^\text{GEN}_c$, $c \in [0, 1, \dots, C-1]$, $C$ is the total number of classes in the training set.

-We use input speech segments of duration \SI{4}{\second}.
+We use input speech segments of duration \SI{4}{\second}, which is common practice in the literature.
 Shorter segments are padded by repeating the signal, while longer utterances are truncated to fit the required length.
 During training, each audio patch is sampled with equal probability from any of the generators in the training set, following standard practice to mitigate class imbalance.
 We merged the training and development sets of MLAAD and randomly split them into \SI{70}{\percent} for training and \SI{30}{\percent} for validation, while preserving the class distribution across generation algorithms.

 For LCNN, RawNet2, and ResNet18, we trained each network for \num{200} epochs using a batch size of \num{256}.
 We employed the Cross Entropy loss function with the Adam optimizer and an initial learning rate of \num{0.001}, reduced on plateau based on the validation loss.
 The scheduler patience was set to \num{10} epochs, and early stopping to \num{20} epochs.
 These measures help prevent the models from getting stuck in local minima and reduce the risk of overfitting.
 AASIST was trained with a batch size of \num{64}.
 All other training settings, including scheduler and early stopping, were the same as above.
 For ResNet18 and LCNN, mel-spectrograms were computed using a Fourier transform size of \num{512}, a window length of \num{400}, and a hop length of \num{160}.
 The frequency range was restricted to $f_\text{min} = 20\ \text{Hz}$ and $f_\text{max} = 7600\ \text{Hz}$, a Hamming window function was applied, and the number of mel bins was set to \num{80}.